Updated March 31, 2026

 - Workers' compensation is required in Massachusetts for businesses with 1 or more employees, with exemptions for sole proprietors and partners.

-- Massachusetts requires businesses to maintain proof of general liability coverage for most commercial leases, so lease terms may affect grocery store insurance requirements in Massachusetts.
+- Most commercial leases in Massachusetts require proof of general liability coverage, so lease terms may affect grocery store insurance requirements in Massachusetts.

 - The Massachusetts Division of Insurance oversees insurance licensing and market rules, which affects how grocery store insurance coverage in Massachusetts is quoted and placed.